apache/metron/metron-platform/Performance-tuning-guide.md

 -pp,--parser_p <PARALLELISM_HINT>              Parser Parallelism Hint
 ```

-### Enrichment
+### Enrichment Tuning

-Kafka - partitions setup
-    bro topic set to 48 partitions (referenced in the parser settings above)
-    indexing topic set to 48 partitions
+We landed on the same number of partitions for enrichemnt and indexing as we did for bro - 48.

+For configuring Storm, there is a flux file and properties file that we modified.
 Here are the settings we changed for bro in Flux.
-Note that the main Metron-specific option we've changed to accomodate the desired rate
-of data throughput is max cache size in the join bolts.
+Note that the main Metron-specific option we've changed to accomodate the desired rate of data throughput is max cache size in the join bolts.
 More information on Flux can be found here - http://storm.apache.org/releases/1.0.1/flux.html

-general storm settings
+__general storm settings__
 ```
 topology.workers: 8
 topology.acker.executors: 48
 topology.max.spout.pending: 2000
 ```

-Spout and Bolt Settings
+__Spout and Bolt Settings__
 ```
 kafkaSpout
     parallelism=48